Loading...

 • Nature Safari

-INTERNATIONAL AWARDS
+INTERNATIONAL AWARD

 The Congress honours outstanding scholarly achievements through awards for the best research papers and abstracts, overall presentation and recognising innovation, intellectual rigour, and contributions that advance the vision of Natural Democracy.
 In addition, a select number of Universal Honours are conferred upon eminent global personalities for their exceptional contributions to peace, freedom, democracy ecological stewardship, education, and the promotion of universal human values.